fangleigit/RetroSub/README_Demo.md

     # gpu
     docker run --gpus 1  -p 8888:8888 leifa/retrosub:1
-    # NOTE: Please change the batch size in `demo_data/subseq2seq.sh` with jupyter if necessary.

     # kill the container
     docker ps # this will show CONTAINER_ID in the first column